Excel Exercises Practice Name

-Excel has options to apply bold, italics, and underlining right in the ribbon (and an option for strikethrough which is a little harder to access, depending on your version of Excel) but you'll be much faster to just use the shortcuts.
+Excel has options to apply bold, italics, and underline formatting right in the ribbon (and an option for strikethrough which is a little harder to access, depending on your version of Excel) but you'll be much faster to just use the shortcuts.
 They're easy to learn, and you will probably use them very often while working in Excel.
 Check out this list of top Excel shortcuts by WallStreetOasis.

-Shortcut to Bold Text in Excel
+Shortcut Keys to Bold Text in Excel

-To bold text in Excel you can certainly use the Bold button in the Home tab of the ribbon, but to speed up your work in Excel you should get in the habit of using the bold shortcut instead.
+To bold text in Excel you can certainly use the Bold button in the Home tab of the ribbon, but to speed up your work in Excel you should get in the habit of using the bold keyboard shortcut instead.

 In Excel for Mac, hold the ⌘ (command) key rather than Ctrl key and press B.

-Shortcut to Italicize Text in Excel
+Shortcut Keys to Italicize Text in Excel

 Similar to bolding text, you can italicize and underline text just fine without a keyboard shortcut, but the shortcuts make you faster and more productive.
 As with bolding, simply select one or more cells which you would like to be in italics, then hold Ctrl and press i.